Mahi Banswara Atomic Power Plant

-The Mahi Banswara Rajasthan Atomic Power Plant (MBRAPP) is a planned nuclear power plant to be built on a 1366.49 acre area, near Banswara district of Rajasthan.
+The Mahi Banswara Rajasthan Atomic Power Plant (MBRAPP) is a under construction nuclear power plant to be built on a 1366.49 acre area, near Banswara district of Rajasthan.

 The project will have an installed capacity of 2800 Megawatts (MW).
 On 9 May 2025, the Atomic Energy Regulatory Board gave permission for the project.

 Prime minister Narendra Modi laid the foundation stone for the plant on September the 25th, 2025 during his visit to Rajasthan.
 The first unit will commence construction soon thereafter and is expected to be operational in six and a half years according to sources.
+Ground breaking and excavation work started in late April 2026.

+NPCIL is to float a tender worth ₹28,000 crore in 2026 for the construction of the nuclear island.

 History

 Nestled in the tribal areas of Rajasthan, the Mahi Banswara project aims to kick start the region by providing jobs and investment opportunity and alleviating the power shortage in the state.
 The plant construction was scheduled for 2024 and will be jointly developed by NTPC and NPCIL.
 Along with Chutka Nuclear Power Plant, NTPC aims to generate 3500 MW of electricity from nuclear sources.

 On 9 May 2025 the Atomic Energy Regulatory Board of India published siting consent for the proposed plant.

 On 25th September 2025, Prime Minister Narendra Modi laid the foundation stone at the site, during his visit to Banswara district of Rajasthan.
-All the clearances have been granted, and the construction is expected to begin in late 2025.
+All the clearances have been granted, and the construction started with excavation work in April 2026.